beejjorgensen/bgnet/src/bgnet.md

 What?

-Ok—you may have heard some Unix hacker state, "Jeez, _everything_ in Unix is a file!"
+Ok---you may have heard some Unix hacker state, "Jeez, _everything_ in Unix is a file!"
 What that person may have been talking about is the fact that when Unix programs do any sort of I/O, they do it by reading or writing to a file descriptor.
 A file descriptor is simply an integer associated with an open